 Today I went out of my comfort zone.
-My friend had suggested making peanut butter and jelly sandwiches and handing them out to the homeless on the streets of New York City.
+My friend suggested making peanut butter and jelly sandwiches and handing them out to the homeless on the streets of New York City.
 Generally I don’t stop and talk to the homeless.
 It is sad but true.
-But recently I’ve noticed a lot more people who are living on the streets and it is starting to get cold.
+Recently I’ve noticed a lot more people who are living on the streets and it is starting to get cold.

-I read a very distressing article in the New York Times by Nikita Stewart called “Homeless Young People of New York, Overlooked and Underserved” FEB.
-5, 2016.
-She stated that some of the homeless are aged 18-24.
+Some of the homeless are young 18-24 year olds.
 They hang out in The Port Authority bus station charging their phones.
 But many of them are runaways or foster children who have been exited from the social programs.

 Well, we decided this would be a good use of our time and money.
 We did some shopping.
 We hit the dollar store first and then the grocery story.
 We gathered gloves, socks, oranges, granola bars, boxes of Yoohoo, candy canes and peanut butter and jelly sandwiches.

 Setting up an assembly line of sorts, we made the sandwiches and wrapped them in foil.
 Then used plastic grocery bags donated from the store to pack the remaining items.